 Your financial planning is made easier when you know what your mortgage payments will look like for the next 15 or 30 years.
 Set and reach short-term and long-term financial goals by knowing your interest rates will never go up, and neither will your payments.
 With a fixed rate mortgage, your principal and interest payment is set in stone.
 While your property taxes and homeowner’s insurance may change throughout the years, your principal and interest payments will be reliable and consistent.

 Choose a fixed rate term that works for your financial goals.
-You have the freedom to select a 15-year or 30-year fixed rate loan.
-In addition, you can pay your loan off faster whenever you would like.
+You have the freedom to select various fixed rate loan options.
 If you choose, you can make higher monthly payments and reduce the amount of time it will take to pay down your principal or pay off your mortgage before the end of your fixed term.

 30 Year Fixed*

 A 30-year fixed is a great option when you want peace of mind of stable monthly payments to reach your long-term financial goals.